quiltingcode/loveandalucia/TESTING.md

 * Index.html - 2 warnings and 6 errors.

 The 6 errors are all a result of the google generated html code which I inserted to show a map on the home page.
+I have removed all the elements classed by the W3C as obsolete, and I have moved all the stlye code across to the style sheet.
+W3C errors are no longer produced, and the map still generates correctly.

 The 2 warnings are because I created two sections without a header element.
 I have removed these two section elements and left only the div elements inside, and the warnings are no longer produced.